International Programme for the Development of Communication

 - 28 September 2017 - IPDCtalks: Powering Sustainable Development with Access to Information

-- 30 September 2017 is the deadline to finalize and submit the full version of IPDC projects for the 62nd meeting of the IPDC Bureau (March 2018).
+- 30 September 2017 was the deadline to finalize and submit the full version of IPDC projects for the 62nd meeting of the IPDC Bureau (March 2018).

 >> More information on the process